-A D-regular graph is a graph where every node has the same number of neighbors which is D. Examples of D regular graphs is the cycle graphs (2-regular), the complete graph (n - 1-regular), and many others.
+A D-regular graph is a graph where every node has the same number of neighbors which is D. Examples of D regular graphs are the cycle graphs (2-regular), the complete graph (n - 1-regular), and many others.

-On these graphs, the sum of any row in the matrix $Q^T Q$ is equals to 2D, then 2D is an eigenvalue that corresponds to the eigenvector 1.
+On these graphs, the sum of any row in the matrix $Q^T Q$ is equal to 2D, then 2D is an eigenvalue that corresponds to the eigenvector $\mathbf{1}m$.
 Since $Q^T Q$ is a symmetric matrix, it has an eigenvalue decomposition form: